yannseznec/ys.granular/README.md

 # ys.granular
- a pretty standard granular audio exploration system, made in Pure Data (Pd) 'vanilla'.
+ a pretty standard granular audio exploration system, made in Pure Data (Pd) 'vanilla'. an improvement on the various other granular things i've made...this is the last one now! i promise!

 the main patch is found in _main.pd